-Because certain specific courses are required by medical, dental, optometry or osteopathic medicine schools, TROY provides pre-medicine and pre-dentistry advisers and the pre-professional student has the opportunity to consult with the major adviser throughout his/her undergraduate studies.
+Because certain specific courses are required by medical, dental, veterinary medicine, physician assistant, pharmacy, optometry or osteopathic medicine schools, TROY provides academic advisers and the pre-professional student has the opportunity to consult with the Health Professions adviser throughout his/her undergraduate studies.

-Programs leading to the doctor of Veterinary medicine degree normally require four years of preparatory college work and four years in the professional school.
+Programs leading to professional schools normally require four years of preparatory college work and four years in the professional school.
 Four years of the preparatory work may be taken at Troy University.